Beniko95J/MLF-VO/README.md

 python run_odometry -c configs/run_odometry.yaml
 ```

-We recommend to use this [toolbox](https://github.com/Huangying-Zhan/kitti-odom-eval) to evaluted the inferred trajectory.
+We recommend to use this [toolbox](https://github.com/Huangying-Zhan/kitti-odom-eval) to evaluate the inferred trajectory.

 ## 4. Training